 1476 | Tempura on panel | Uffizi (Florence)

 Finally, Barbara Deimling states that the retinue of the magi is painted in very luxurious clothes.
-Moreover, this is reflective of the parades of the Florentine brotherhood of the magi who imitated the procession of the magi from the Bible.
-So this painting helps us understand some cultural celebrations in Florence during this period.
+This is reflective of the parades of the Florentine brotherhood of the magi who imitated the procession of the magi from the Bible.
+So, this painting helps us understand some cultural celebrations in Florence during this period.

 3. The Mystical Nativity